Geoshawa22/odin-recipes/README.md

 # Odin Recipes
-An excercise to create a basic recipe website.
+An exercise to create a basic recipe website.

 ## Goals
 - Demonstrate HTML basics